Bquirozyanez/Bquirozyanez/README.md

 - 👋 Hi, I’m @Bquirozyanez
-- 👀 I’m interested in front-end web development
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning HTML and CSS

 - 📫 How to reach me ...
 You can send me an email @bquirozyanez@gmail.com